Freedom From Anxiety

 Overthinking and Racing Thoughts

-The tightness in your chest, the knot in your stomach, the jaw you unclench ten times a day.
-Your body is bracing for something even when nothing is actually wrong — and it has been doing this for so long it feels normal.
+Tight chest, clenched jaw, shoulders up around your ears.
+Tired but wired.
+Your body stays on high alert even when nothing is actually wrong - and it has been doing this for so long it feels normal.

 Who This Is For

 There is no script and no one-size-fits-all approach.
-Here is how we work together.
+Here is what to expect.

 Possible Benefits & Outcomes